 This also means that the chain drive system will require similar maintenance.
 From time to time the chain will need to be lubricated and tightened in order to ensure it continues to run smoothly.

-Spin Bike Pros and Cons
+Marcy Cycle Pros and Cons

 Pros: The bike features a fixed gear drive so that while the wheel is turning, the pedals turn as well.
 This provides the rider with a more intense workout, requiring them to constantly pedal, as opposed to coasting like you can on an upright stationary bike.
 To dismount, you’ll need to push down on the tension knob in order to stop the flywheel quickly.